 My IDP – Resource for STEM PhDs in early stages of exploring career paths outside of academic research.

 Masters and PhD graduates can be found in almost every field and industry.
 However, just stating that that fact is not always helpful.
 You may have to exercise some creativity and strategic thinking to identify how your skills, interests, and values align with potential careers.
-The Center for Career Development & Academic Transitions has compiled a list of common career fields that routinely hire individuals with advanced degrees.
+The Center for Career Development & Academic Exploration has compiled a list of common career fields that routinely hire individuals with advanced degrees.

 Higher Education Administration